RaphyTwin/Sharecord/README.md

 ## Motivation

 Most coders are very annoyed about the limit of a normal discord message.
 So there are two solutions.
 Either you buy Nitro or you write your code in a text file to avoid the limit.
 That's where Sharecord comes in: Normally you have to create a text file with TextEdit or any other program but that takes much time.
-With Sharecord you can easily copy the code and paste it get a text file created.
+With Sharecord you can easily copy the code and paste it to get a text file created.
 Then you can easily share unlimited lines of code in just a few seconds.

 ## Mission